Table of Contents Show

 Most commonly found in North America, Garter snakes are often kept as pets as they are relatively harmless and are not dangerous to humans.

 Garter snakes hibernate in groups.
-Their numbers can range from 10 to 10,000 in one group to prevent from getting a low body temperature.
+Their numbers can range from 10 to 10,000 in one group to prevent getting a low body temperature.

 These snakes generally look for meadows, woodlands, and grassy areas to make their dens for winter.
 So, they travel long distances before winter to get to the right place and then build their dens.